PingxuHao/rdd_like_filr_organizer/README.md

 # rdd_like_filr_organizer
 This program supports merging html/md file in a single html file, with support for math function in md.
-All style section of each html file would be stripped, ideally only pass in the body secction.
+All style section of each html file would be stripped, ideally only pass in the body secction. main.html is reset after each operation in the GUI, so makesure to save the desired main.html before each modification.

 instruction:
 1. install all packages in requirement